kupehtci/DOCUMENTATION/AWS/AWS - Cloudwatch.md

 To run other custom actions you can attach the actions to an SNS topic with an AWS Lambda [^1] subscriptor that will run custom code.

+# Cloudwatch dashboard

+An Amazon Cloudwatch dashboard is a custom interactive display that allows to visualize metrics and logs from multiple AWS Services.
+## Sharing

+You can share Dashboards directly without creating a proper IAM User, just by creating a **shareable URL**:
+* Makes the dashboard publicly available to anyone with the URL without AWS Login
+* Viewers has **read-only access**.
+* Usefull for sharing management reports or public status pages to people without IAM management permissions or AWS users.

 [^1]: AWS Lambda [[AWS - Lambda]]